Our Staff

 (She/her)

-Elyssa Feder is the Executive Director of Rising Organizers.
-She has over a decade of experience as an organizer and trainer for social movements, and has held roles as the Training Director for EMILY’s List and Deputy Training Director at Priorities USA, the largest Democratic Super PAC.
-While at EMILY’s List, she created multiple new training programs, including the Ignite Change Fellowship, which trained women from underrepresented communities to increase their presence in political office.
+Elyssa Feder is the co-founder and Executive Director of Rising Organizers.
+She has over a decade of experience as an organizer and trainer for social movements, and has held roles such as the Training Director for EMILY’s List and Deputy Training Director at Priorities USA.
+While at EMILY’s List, she created multiple new training programs, including the Ignite Change Fellowship, which trained women from underrepresented communities to increase their presence in political office and grow the pipeline of candidates of color.
 She co-founded Rising Organizers in 2016 to provide core grassroots organizing skills to emerging activists and organizers.
-The organization has since gone on to train nearly 4,000 individuals and hold fourteen intensive community organizing fellowships, with alumni now organizing in states across the country.
+The organization has since gone on to train over 5,000 individuals and hold seventeen intensive community organizing fellowships, with alumni now organizing in states across the country.
+Her work and the work of her organizers has been featured in Mother Jones, The Washington Post, Buzzfeed, and many more publications across the country.

 Aaron Booe